Gongneung-AI-Research-Club-GARC/.github/profile/README.md

 > since 2024.
 7. 27.

 ### Members
-We are engineering students from Seoul National University of Science and Technology
+We are engineering students from **Seoul National University of Science and Technology** (Both B.S. and M.S.)

 | Member | Major | Introduction |
 | ------ | ------ | ------ |